prys0000/political-commercial-collection-archives/appendix 1 - python list and instructions.md

 #

 ### [**names-extract.py**](https://github.com/prys0000/political-commercial-collection-archives/blob/main/radio%20documents/names-extraction.py)
-This script extracts proper nouns (defined) from text data stored in an Excel file (NLP can be added and terms defined).
+This script extracts proper nouns (defined) from text data stored in an Excel file by using [nltk-ner tools](https://github.com/nltk/nltk).
+Named entities are real-world objects such as names of people, organizations, locations, dates, etc...(***see the next script for information on the simple creation of training a model to address specific content i.e. political science terminology)

 Install Required Libraries: Before running the code, ensure that you have installed the required libraries.
 You can install them using pip as follows: